RabeaGleissner/personal-website/src/markdown/today-i-learnt/2021-07-24-terraform-basics.md

 So if you need to spin up another server, you can easily just run the same Terraform code again.
 Or if you decide to move from Azure to Digital Ocean, you can... oh wait.
 No, you can't.
 You'd have to write a new Terraform file because your current one is all Azure specific.

 I've got some experience with Ansible from a long time ago.
+So I was trying to relate Terraform to that.
 Terraform is a slightly newer tool.
-So how is it different?
+But how is it different?

 ## Imperative vs declarative approach